jeaye/value-category-cheatsheet/README.md

 This project accompanied a talk I presented, in hopes of conveying the intricacies of everyday C++ work.

+## Viewing online
+There is a rendered version of this cheatsheet available in this repo.
+You can view it online here: https://raw.githubusercontent.com/jeaye/value-category-cheatsheet/master/value-category-cheatsheet.pdf

 ## Running locally
 ```bash
 # Assuming leiningen is installed